neon experiences (2026): After the big relaunch – is neon still worth it?

 Nevertheless, “neon free” is likely to remain the most popular plan, as it is the only one without a basic fee.
 The other three plans are subject to a charge and offer more service in return.

-neon offers four different account models – tailored to different needs and life situations (image detail neon webpage).
+neon offers four different account models – tailored to different needs and life situations.
+(Source: neon)

 …can be combined with two extensions